SahilBamb/TCPChatroom/README.md

 Chatroom application using TCP transport layer protocol.
 Simple greetings are sent once the client connects and leaves.
 Multiple ports are checked when connecting to port.

 ## Upcoming Features
 Currently only has client and server roles but soon admin, host, levels and scores will be added.
-Also admin features like kick, mute and warming will be added as well.
+Also admin features like kick, mute and warning will be added as well.

 ## Screenshot